Paul Herget

-Paul Herget (January 30, 1908 – August 27, 1981) was an American astronomer and director of the Cincinnati Observatory.
+Paul Frederick Ernst Herget (January 30, 1908 – August 27, 1981) was an American astronomer and director of the Cincinnati Observatory.
 He established the Minor Planet Center in 1947, after World War II.

+Early life

+Paul Frederick Ernst Herget was born in Cincinnati, Ohio on January 30, 1908, the son of Conrad Frederick and Clara (Brueckner) Herget.
+His father was an immigrant from Germany and his mother was born in Cincinnati to German immigrants.
+Herget graduated from Withrow High School..
+He graduated from the University of Cincinnati with an A.B. in mathematics in 1931 and earned an M.A. in 1933.

 Career

 Herget taught astronomy at the University of Cincinnati.
 He was a pioneer in the use of machine methods, and eventually digital computers, in the solving of scientific and specifically astronomical problems (for example, in the calculation of ephemeris tables for minor planets).

 During World War II he applied these same talents to the war effort, helping to locate U-boats by means of the application of spherical trigonometry.

 After the war, Herget established the Minor Planet Center in 1947.
 He was also named director of the Cincinnati Observatory.
 The Minor Planet Center was eventually relocated in 1978 to the Smithsonian Astrophysical Observatory in Cambridge, Massachusetts, where it still operates.

 Herget is also credited with helping design the shape of the Pringles potato-based chip.

+He died at his home in Cincinnati on August 27, 1981..